dev-academy-programme/computer-setup/code-accessibility.md

 You may find that some minor adjustments to your coding setup can have a huge impact on the effectiveness and enjoyability of your experience.
 Here are a few things you might try customising to suit your own needs.
 While they are largely sourced from resources focusing on dyslexia, anyone can benefit from them.

+Additionally, if you need hands-free coding, read [Josh W. Comeau's description of how he does this](https://www.joshwcomeau.com/blog/hands-free-coding/).

 ## Customisations that might improve readability:
 - Colours (themes and contrast)
   * [This one](https://github.com/SpeedyLom/dislexic-vscode) was designed by a dyslexic coder for their own use